alexandrelamberty/alexandrelamberty/README.md

   - Learn more about DevOps
   - Get a job in IT

-## :sparkles: On what the heck I spent my time
+## :sparkles: On what I spent my time

 - Software Architecture / Development
 - Server Infrastructure / Management